Skip to main content

 (B) Scope

-(2) This rule shall not be applicable:
+(2) This rule is not applicable to:

-(c) To services provided under part C of the Individuals with Disabilities Education Act, 34 C.F.R.
-303, as in effect on the effective date of this rule.
-Complaints or appeals concerning such services shall follow rules in Chapter 5123-10 of the Administrative Code.
+(b) Services provided under part C of the Individuals with Disabilities Education Act.
+Complaints or appeals concerning such services shall follow rules adopted by the Ohio department of children and youth.

-(f) To services provided to a resident of an intermediate care facility for individuals with intellectual disabilities by that facility, or provided on behalf of or through a contract with an intermediate care facility for individuals with intellectual disabilities.
+(e) Services provided to a resident of an intermediate care facility for individuals with intellectual disabilities by that facility, or provided on behalf of or through a contract with an intermediate care facility for individuals with intellectual disabilities.
 Complaints or appeals concerning such services shall follow regulations governing intermediate care facilities for individuals with intellectual disabilities.

-(3) If the county board determines that a complaint or appeal of adverse action filed with the county board is not subject to this rule, the county board shall provide information to the individual or person filing the complaint or appeal, including the name and telephone number, if available, of the appropriate entity with which to file the complaint or appeal of adverse action.
+(3) If a county board determines that a complaint or appeal of adverse action filed with the county board is not subject to this rule, the county board shall provide information to the individual or person filing the complaint or appeal, including the name and telephone number, if available, of the appropriate entity with which to file the complaint or appeal of adverse action.

 (4) An individual receiving non-medicaid supported living services shall follow the terms of the contract of the service provider, as required by section 5126.45 of the Revised Code, prior to beginning the process for resolution of complaints or appeals of adverse action established in this rule.